IonE’s 10-year anniversary in fall 2017 sparked a shift in how we communicate engaging environmental topics.

-IonE’s signature seminar series is back!
-Our theme for Spring 2017 is “breaking the bubble,” so we’re hosting conversations that tackle environmental issues in ways that bring people together, showcase new knowledge, and challenge our assumptions and practices.
+Our theme for Spring 2017 was “breaking the bubble,” where we hosted conversations that tackle environmental issues in ways that bring people together, showcase new knowledge, and challenge our assumptions and practices.

 An artist, a scientist and a silver camper: Adventures in community engagement